-What do insurance companies do for these winter weather woes?
+How do insurance carriers solve these winter weather woes?

 Because claims adjusters need to complete property inspections in a timely fashion, they need all the information about a property they can get.
 Yet manually measuring the roof or walls of a home can slow down the claims process for customers, leaving them – quite literally, in some cases – out in the cold.
-Accessing relevant property data beforehand, either in a ClaimsReady report or through desktop aerial imagery solutions for insurance professionals, can help move the process along more smoothly.
+Accessing relevant property data beforehand can help insurance claims professionals move the process along more smoothly.

 The coldest season of the year can sometimes be the most unpredictable.
 By maintaining the home and watching out for hazards, homeowners can avoid the worst of the winter.
 If something does go wrong, however, insurance adjusters can be there to help property owners recover.